amishakov/library/README.md

-# ABANDONED!
-I am looking for a PHP-fluent developer to add as a contributor.
-If you are interested in maintaining this open source repository, please create an Issue on GitHub!
+# ABANDONED.

+Please let me know if you are interested in contributing to this project

 # PHPSearch
 | Keyword search, translation to another programming language (Python?), &amp; prepared statement support coming soon!
 [Vote on features](https://github.com/phpsearch/library/discussions/1) |